grwim/blockchain-developer-bootcamp-final-project/README.md

 ## What I'd like the project to do (MVP)
 A user is able to purchase insurance, and should be payed out an agreed value if no rainfall happens at a specified location for a specified period (i.e. the Claim).
 The contract(s) will use Chainlink oracles to obtain rainfall data.
 Upon a Claim being triggered, the contract(s) should ensure the payout to the user takes place by already having the payout ‘locked up’ in advance.
 If a Claim is not triggered within the specified period, the payout is returned to the insurer.

-## Note: Functionality is limited in this submission
-The complexities Chainlink introduced to this project ended up being quite time intensive.
-Because Chainlink-based functionality for this project has not been completely debugged at the time of submission, the functionality described in the following Simple worklflow is a subset of the flow intended for this project that is still in accordance final project submission specifications.

 ## Simple workflow
 1. Arrive on page
 2. Login with MetaMask